What Is Aerodynamics?

 What Is Lift?

 Lift is the push that lets something move up.
 It is the force that is the opposite of weight.
 Everything that flies must have lift.
 For an aircraft to move upward, it must have more lift than weight.
 A hot air balloon has lift because the hot air inside is lighter than the air around it.
 Hot air rises and carries the balloon with it.
-A helicopter’s lift comes from the rotor blades at the top of the helicopter.
+A helicopter's lift comes from the rotor blades.
 Their motion through the air moves the helicopter upward.
 Lift for an airplane comes from its wings.

 How Do an Airplane's Wings Provide Lift?

-The shape of an airplane's wings is what makes it able to fly.
+The shape of an airplane's wings is what makes it possible for the airplane to fly.
 Airplanes' wings are curved on top and flatter on the bottom.
 That shape makes air flow over the top faster than under the bottom.
-So, less air pressure is on top of the wing.
-This condition makes the wing, and the airplane it's attached to, move up.
-Using curves to change air pressure is a trick used on many aircraft.
-Helicopter rotor blades use this trick.
+As a result, less air pressure is on top of the wing.
+This lower pressure makes the wing, and the airplane it's attached to, move up.
+Using curves to affect air pressure is a trick used on many aircraft.
+Helicopter rotor blades use this curved shape.
 Lift for kites also comes from a curved shape.
-Even sailboats use this concept.
+Even sailboats use this curved shape.
 A boat's sail is like a wing.
 That's what makes the sailboat move.

 What Is Drag?

-Drag is a force that tries to slow something down.
-It makes it hard for an object to move.
-It is harder to walk or run through water than through air.
-That is because water causes more drag than air.
-The shape of an object also changes the amount of drag.
-Most round surfaces have less drag than flat ones.
+Drag is a force that pulls back on something trying to move.
+Drag provides resistance, making it hard to move.
+For example, it is more difficult to walk or run through water than through air.
+Water causes more drag than air.
+The shape of an object also affects the amount of drag.
+Round surfaces usually have less drag than flat ones.
 Narrow surfaces usually have less drag than wide ones.
-The more air that hits a surface, the more drag it makes.
+The more air that hits a surface, the more the drag the air produces.